Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 from the page and give a 3d effect.

 #### **Images**
-I chose images that I felt highlighted the beauty of Ireland.
+I chose images that I felt were interesting and a good reflection of the Irish landscape.

 #### **Typography**
 I chose [Boogaloo](https://fonts.google.com/specimen/Boogaloo?query=boo)